The Tower of Cirith Ungol and Shelob's Lair: Reception

-Andy Blakeman reviewed Shelob's Lair and the Tower of Cirith Ungol for Imagine magazine, and stated that "As usual, there is all the detail one could wish for on land, climate, politics and power, and of course, Cirith Ungol."
+In the British RPG magazine Imagine, Andy Blakeman stated "As usual, there is all the detail one could wish for on land, climate, politics and power, and of course, Cirith Ungol."

-William A. Barton reviewed The Tower of Cirith Ungol and Shelob's Lair in The Space Gamer No. 73.
-Barton commented that "Several suggested adventures provide plenty of play ideas.
+In The Space Gamer No. 73, William A. Barton commented "Several suggested adventures provide plenty of play ideas.
 This is the best of the adventure modules published so far."